wilsonjcarter/pogo/example/README.md

 done
 ```

-For use on a HPC system we have provided an example SLURM job script: `./example/slurm/slurm_single.dat`.
+If you’re running on an HPC system, an example SLURM job script is available at: `./example/slurm/slurm_single.dat`.

 ---

 ## Multi node

-To further improve performance, one can parallelize the workflow.
+To further improve performance, you can parallelize the workflow.
 Below is an excerpt from an example SLURM script: `./example/slurm/slurm_multi.dat`:

 ```bash
 for cycle in $(seq 1 "$NUM_CYCLES"); do